a-karma/Bogor_Workshop/DAY_4/Session3.md

 ```{bash cat, eval=FALSE}
 cat $(ls result/RD*sift_scores.txt | sort -V) | sed 's/result\///' | sed 's/_chr1_sift.bed//' > babirusa_sift_scores.txt
 ```

+> Question: What do you think the `sed` command does?
+Have a look on the resulting file when you remove one of the sed command and compare it with a file which has the entire commands intact.

 > Exercise 4.1.
 >